+Despite their relevance for residents' economic and environmental life, the real-world impacts of urban forests - and the economics of urban afforestation programs - are poorly understood.
+This paper provides an empirical evaluation of a large-scale urban afforestation policy.
 Our study setting is Beijing, the capital city of China, which has a population of over 20 million people.
-In response to the central government's recent focus on combating pollution, Beijing implemented a large-scale urban afforestation effort called the Million Mu Project (henceforth MMP), which began in 2012 and involves planting trees and shrubs throughout the city.
+In response to the central government's national campaign on environmental recovery, Beijing implemented a large-scale urban afforestation effort called the Million Mu Project (henceforth MMP), which began in 2012 and involves planting trees and shrubs throughout the city.
 In a decade, the project has added 2 million mu of greenery - equivalent to 515 square miles, roughly the size of Los Angeles - spread throughout the city, with many forest patches situated near the city's most densely populated areas.